Tag Archive | "android 2.2"

 Maybe a Wifi-only version with a lower-price would be more interesting to people?

 Check out all the reviews that are now listed in our tracking page which also includes a comparable products.
-We’re liking the look of that Eee Pad MeMo right now!
+We’re liking the look of that Eee Pad Memo right now!

 Dell Streak 7 Review (Crunchgear) 01/02/11